-I have been collecting safety cards since the 1970’s and I am now selling my main collection of around 3,000 non-British cards on eBay.
+I have been collecting safety cards since the 1970’s and I am now selling some of my main collection of around 2,500 non-British cards on eBay.
 My eBay name is "britscards".

 I will be listing the following aircraft to finish on these dates between 7pm and 10 pm UK time on Saturdays and Sundays.
 Combined shipping should be applied automatically by eBay but just in case, I will not send out any invoices until after the last auction of each weekend: